 This spiritual formation opportunity is open to all adults.

 In 2019-20, this group will discuss books exploring interfaith understanding and social awareness.
 All are welcome.

 The Enneagram is an ancient tool that offers each of us a way to discover who we really are and encourages us toward transformation in our relationship with God.
-Two groups currently meet to explore the Enneagram.
-Group II will use the resource The Journey of the Enneagram (a $40 cost).
+Please contact Melanie Wilkinson if you are interested in connecting!

 Women of a wide range of ages meet monthly in homes to discuss high-interest contemporary fiction and nonfiction.
 Come join the lively discussions.